packfire-archived/books/starter-guide.md

     $instance = $this->model('Book');

-####<a name="guide-mvc-modeltips"></a>Model Tips
+####<a name="guide-mvc-modeltips"></a>LINQ with Models

+Packfire offers you built-in Language Integrated Query (LINQ) feature that allows you to write and build queries in PHP.
 If you are using LINQ to build your database queries (i.e. the `IDbLinq` class), you make your model class an instance of the `packfire.database.pDbModel` class and supply your model into the LINQ query through the `model()` method.
 This will help you define all the columns and properties mapping in the query.

     $availableBooks = $this->service('database')->from('books')
                 ->model($this->model('Book'))